-First interaction attribution modelling gives the 100% credit to the first touch point that eventually lead to the conversion.
+First interaction attribution modeling gives the 100% credit to the first touch point that eventually leads to the conversion.
 In US, 37% organizations use first interaction model for their business.

 It’s easy to use and implement too.
 First interaction model highlights channel that creates most awareness which is ideal for campaign primarily focused on awareness.
 But it limits the chance for the marketer to review and optimize other channels.